-This newest Six Senses resort wowed us with its sophisticated design and relaxed atmosphere, with the fantastic cuisine, and the natural splendour of Félicité Island, of which Zil Pasyon is the sole occupant.
+This Six Senses resort wowed us with its sophisticated design and relaxed atmosphere, with the fantastic cuisine, and the natural splendor of Félicité Island, of which Zil Pasyon is the sole occupant.
 As private island resorts go, this one steals the podium for the sheer beauty of the experience.

 We wouldn’t exactly say that the main reason behind our latest Seychelles trip was just to check out the newly opened Six Senses Zil Pasyon—but we are not going to deny it either.

 Of course, this was not the only place we saw in Seychelles.
 We stayed at several resorts, toured a few islands.
 We swam, sailed and sunbathed.
 We ate well and slept soundly.
 Overall, had a blast.
 But it’s the memory of our time at the Six Senses Zil Pasyon we cherish the most.

 Félicité, where the resort is located, is the 5th largest island in the archipelago.
 It’s spectacular.

 The 652-acre land comprises mountains of granite boulders that tumble down to the emerald sea, creating truly dramatic seascapes.
 The rugged shore occasionally opens up to reveal white-sand beaches.
 A thick jungle fills every space that is not a bare rock.

 There is a lot of pure natural beauty here.

 For the resort’s architects and designers, headed by Richard Hywel Evans of Studio RHE Architecture & Design, the scenery was the obvious starting point.
 Thus, many distinctive rock formations and other natural features were integrated as part of the design.